StackVista/stackstate-docs/develop/developer-guides/custom-functions/view-health-state-configuration-functions.md

----
-description: Configure how the health state of a StackState view is calculated
----

 # Customize view health state reporting

 ## Overview

-Every team has a different definition of when the part of the IT landscape they are watching over is in danger.
-So the View health state can be used to indicate when the whole, as defined in a view, is in danger.
-The View can be in three states:

-* Green - CLEAR
-* Orange - DEVIATING
-* Red - CRITICAL

-To enable view health state in a view, switch `View Health State Enabled` to on.
-This can be done in the dialog when saving a new view or editing an existing one.
-This is also where the view health state function is configured.
-Often this will be the number of components to be deviating or critical before the View health state changes.

-When the View health state changes it triggers a ViewHealthStateChangedEvent.
-This event can be used in event handlers to, for example, trigger an e-mail or Slack message.

-## View health state configuration functions

 A view health state configuration function is a user defined script that takes user parameters and has access to a `viewSummary` variable that can be used to get summary information on the \(states of\) the components and relations in the view.